-To see how we estimate tax liability for 1099 contactors, watch our Webinar excerpt below.
+To see how we estimate tax liability for 1099 contractors, watch our Webinar excerpt below.

 Where to Mail Quarterly Tax Payments

 After you determine what you owe, you need to send your estimated tax payments to Uncle Sam.
 The first option is to mail a check or money order to the IRS.
 You should also include any quarterly tax forms, like form 1040-ES.
 The IRS mailing address changes depending on where you live, so read the instructions on IRS Form 1040-ES to find out where to send it.

 You can find form 1040-ES here.